Which trends offer opportunities or pose threats on the European natural ingredients for health products market?

 - Create trust-based and transparent relationships with buyers.
 This includes clear and fast communication, the fulfilment of promises and an effective response to non-compliance situations.
 Sending representative samples, which match the product variety and quality that you can supply, is also extremely important to prove that you are a reliable supplier.
 In CBI’s study on doing business in the European market for natural ingredients for health products, you can find some more tips that can help you build long-term relations with buyers.

 Increasing investments in innovation and Research & Development (R&D) make Europe an interesting market for suppliers of natural ingredients for health products.
 The European health product industry is constantly investing in new product development, extraction technologies and research on medicinal plants.
 Countries such as Germany (Schaper & Brümmer and Dronania) and Sweden (New Nordic and Apoteum) are home to innovative health product companies.
-In the coming years, the number of ways to use natural ingredients in health products is expected to rise.
+In the coming years, the ways to use natural ingredients in health products is expected to rise.

 Source: Bloom Robbins, 2024